The 9th Austrian Early Scholars Workshop in Management

-Workshop Conveners & Faculty Members Robert M. Bauer, Professor of Organization & Innovation (JKU)
+- Robert M. Bauer, Professor of Organization and Innovation (JKU Linz)

-Regine Bendl, Professor of Gender & Diversity (WU Vienna)
+- Regine Bendl, Professor of Gender & Diversity (WU Vienna)

-Markus Reihlen, Professor of Strategic Management & Digital Transformation (Leuphana University)
+- Markus Reihlen, Professor of Strategic Management & Digital Transformation (Leuphana University)

-Elke Schüßler, Professor of Organization (JKU Linz)
+- Elke Schüßler, Professor of Organization (JKU Linz)

 Target Group and Eligibility

-The target group of the workshop is early career scholars who intend to pursue an academic career in the fields of organization and management theory, strategy, innovation, entrepreneurship, organizational behavior, HRM, international management or public management.
-The workshop is open to academics in early stages of their academic careers and PhD students who have already completed a substantial part of their dissertation projects.
+The target group of the Workshop is early career scholars who intend to pursue an academic career in the fields of organization and management theory, strategy, innovation, entrepreneurship, organizational behavior, HRM, international management or public management.
+The Workshop is open to academics in early stages of their academic careers and PhD students who have already completed a substantial part of their dissertation projects.

-Notification of acceptance is sent no later than March 20, 2020.
-A longer paper – either an extended essay (max.
+Notification of acceptance is sent out no later than October 10, 2021.
+A longer paper, either an extended essay (max.
 4,000 words) or a full paper (max.
-8,000 words) – must be sent by April 30, 2020 for distribution to discussants and workshop participants.
+8,000 words), must be submitted by November 10, 2021 for distribution to discussants and participants.

-All participants present a research study during the workshop.
-A selection of works is presented in plenary sessions (eighteen minutes for presentation, followed by ten minutes for feedback from two discussants and ten minutes for open discussion); others are discussed at roundtables consisting of three or four early scholars and two faculty members (five minutes for presentations followed by everyone at the roundtable providing feedback based on their advance reading of the paper, and open discussion).
+All participants present a piece of empirical or conceptual research during the Workshop.
+Each participant is assigned one of two formats: (1) presentation in a plenary session (twenty minutes for presentation, followed by ten minutes for feedback from two discussants and ten minutes for open discussion); (2) discussion at a development roundtable with four Early Scholars and two faculty members (five minutes for introductory statement followed by 25 minutes for everyone at the roundtable to provide feedback based on their advance reading of the paper, and open discussion).